lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 + 12:00 Release

 Note:
+Open Source is model of development, free software is political.
 We find ourselves under the rule of Empire.
 We'll meet an animal that looks funny, but is shown to be a great teacher.
 In the face of darkness, we discover our own great powers.